-- Define the rebate adjustment to accrue rebate information to the general ledger. - Define the factor as 4 percent to indicate that you want to accrue 4 percent of each order detail line to the general ledger. - Define rebate thresholds.
+Define the rebate adjustment to accrue rebate information to the general ledger.

+Define the factor as 4 percent to indicate that the system accrues 4 percent of each order detail line to the general ledger.

+Define rebate thresholds.

 The rebate is paid at 2 percent over 100,000 and 3 percent over 200,000.
 The currency is USD.
 The rebate is effective from June 20 through December 31 of this year.